brahem-ayad/Ibrahems-Indoor-Propagation-Simulator/README.md

 ## To Do List :

-Now :
+- Implement a better Collision Detection Algorithm (to fix the tunneling problem)

+- Simple 2D Rooms Planing System

 - Heat Map of Average Received Power.
 - Power Delay Profile at a certain point.

-- Simple 2D Rooms Planing System

-- More Complex 3D Rooms Planing System

-Later on :
+---

+- Re-Implement Rays, Walls, Collision Detection,...
+But in 3D.
+- Make a more complex 3D rooms planing system

 - Diffraction
 - Wall Penetration